mars-research/mars-research.github.io/redleaf/index.md

 RedLeaf to leverage recent developments in the programming language community to simplify verification.
 RedLeaf builds on the premise that linear types are critical for creating a scalable automated verification infrastructure.
-In partic- ular, Rust enforces (using its type system) a rigorous discipline for controlling of sharing and aliasing in the program heap.
+In particular, Rust enforces (using its type system) a rigorous discipline for controlling of sharing and aliasing in the program heap.
 Dealing with sharing and aliasing is a well-known source of annotation and performance overheads in software verifiers, and having this aspect be controlled by the type system allows for a much more scalable verification.
-Unique properties of Rust’s linear type system, and specifically its ability to lift the burden of resolving memory aliasing from the verifier, open a new page in the domain of practical and scalable verification.
+Unique properties of Rust\'s linear type system, and specifically its ability to lift the burden of resolving memory aliasing from the verifier, open a new page in the domain of practical and scalable verification.